Today marks my 3rd anniversary of having used the Asus RT-AC88U almost non-stop. It’s the only router I’ve continually

 But there’s more.
-The RT-AC88U was one of the first home routers that have Link Aggregation, allowing users to combine two of its LAN ports into a single 2Gbps connection.
+The RT-AC88U was one of the first home routers with Link Aggregation, allowing users to combine two of its LAN ports into a single 2Gbps connection.
 I have used this feature from day one with my Synology NAS server and loved it.
 Link Aggregation is one of the main reasons I kept using this router despite having so many opportunities to replace it.

 And there’s even more!
 You can also turn one of its LAN ports into a second WAN port.
 If you have two broadband connections, such as DSL and Cable, you can use both at the same time to increase speed (load-balancing) or to have high availability (fail-over).

 I tried this feature out, too, and it worked well.
 By the way, for load-balancing, make sure you use two broadband connections of similar speed grades.
 If that’s not the case, it’s better to use them in the fail-over mode.